waybyte/example-ssl-socket-clientauth/README.md

-# Logicrom SDK - SSL socket example with client authentication
+# Logicrom OpenCPU SDK - SSL socket example with client authentication

 ## How to build